Estimated reading time:

 Reach moms with relevant recommendations

 Moms play an important role in everything–from our personal lives to our workforce.
-Marketers must rely on first-party, consented data to ensure accuracy and compliance when reaching out to them through mobile.
+Advertisers must rely on valid consent and a choice-first approach to ensure accuracy and compliance when reaching out to them through mobile.
 In order to provide real value to mothers today, marketers must understand the new trials of motherhood and provide the solutions they can use.

-At Ogury, we only use fully consented, first-party, device-level data.
+At Ogury, we only use fully consented and device-level data.
 It enables us to obtain easy-to-understand and accurate insights that marketers can incorporate into their strategies.
 Want to learn more about the changing parenting journey and how you can reach the right mom with the right message?
-Reach out to me at firstname.lastname@example.org
+Reach out to me at email@example.com

 Managing Director, Jen Patnode